img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 The ARB will set the requirements for competence, including the necessary training and practical experience and, to improve transparency and deter poor professional conduct, the Architects Act 1997 will be amended to allow the Register to show disciplinary orders against offending architects.
 The period of time for which an order will be listed will be prescribed by the ARB Board.
 Its Professional Conduct Committee will also have the power to issue a reprimand, impose a fine, or issue a suspension or remove architects from the register.

-The RIBA’s own health and life safety mandatory competence, to be introduced at the end of 2023, will require chartered architects to demonstrate an understanding of seven core areas, including personal safety, design risk management and fire safety via an online test every five years.
+The RIBA’s own health and life safety mandatory competence, introduced at the end of 2023, requires chartered architects to demonstrate an understanding of seven core areas, including personal safety, design risk management and fire safety via an online test every five years.

 Liability and insurability